"If

 What does the Bible say about loaning money?

-Gifts and loans were meant to help, not to profit.
+Loans were meant to help, not to profit.
+The Bible advises generous

 "If your brother becomes poor, you are responsible to help him;